Compliance

 • ISO27001 identity and access management (IAM) is a critical function of ISO 27001.
 SCIM ensures the confidentiality and privacy of sensitive data by enforcing least privileged access.

-• SCIM helps with auditability and visibility, providing evidence of compliance with access to sensitive data.
+• SCIM helps with auditability and visibility, providing evidence of compliance with access to sensitive data and reduces manual effort in compliance reporting and access management.

 • ISO27001 requires that only authorized personnel can access sensitive information.
 SAML enforces access controls using robust authentication and authorization.